facebook/react/docs/docs/tutorial.md

 Markdown is a simple way to format your text inline.
 For example, surrounding text with asterisks will make it emphasized.

 In this tutorial we use a third-party library **remarkable** which takes Markdown text and converts it to raw HTML.
-We already included this library, with the original markup for the page, so we can just start using it.
+We already included this library with the original markup for the page, so we can just start using it.
 Let's convert the comment text to Markdown and output it:

 ```javascript{4,10}
 // tutorial6.js